 If you want to get your feet wet with futures contracts and become a successful futures trader, you’ll need to have a well-defined trading strategy that helps you keep your risk under control and avoid emotional trading.

-In the following article, we’ve prepared our favourite futures trading strategies with an explanation of each strategy, its entry and exit points, and things you want to avoid when trading the futures market.
+In this article, we’ve prepared our favourite futures trading strategies with an explanation of each strategy.
+This includes entry and exit points and things you want to avoid when trading the futures market.

 What are Futures?